dewett-wright/lets-make-a-game-completed/README.md

 ## Tutorial Series

 This repository serves as the completed reference code for the tutorial series.
 Follow along with the series to understand how each feature was implemented step by step, or just paste the code in.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Community

-I'm considering creating a Discord server for this tutorial series where we can discuss game development, help each other out, and overall just vibe out.
-I'll keep you posted on when/if that materializes.